Sytronik/sytronik.github.io/index.md

 ### Conference Papers

-- Jeongmin Liu, Byeongho Jo, Jung-Woo Choi, **Dereverberation Based on Deep Neural Networks with Directional Feature from Spherical Microphone Array Recordings**, in Proc. of the 23rd International Congress on Acoustics (ICA 2019), Aachen, Germany, September 9-13, 2019. *(accepted)*
+- Jeongmin Liu, Byeongho Jo, Jung-Woo Choi, **Dereverberation Based on Deep Neural Networks with Directional Feature from Spherical Microphone Array Recordings**, in Proc. of the 23rd International Congress on Acoustics (ICA 2019), Aachen, Germany, September 9-13, 2019.

   In the paper, the authors propose a method that uses spatially-averaged acoustic intensity vector as an input feature of the DNN  in order to make the DNN perform speech dereverberation by considering spatial information.
   [Paper](/assets/ICA2019.pdf) | [GitHub Repo](https://github.com/Sytronik/dereverberation-directional-feature)